How can I get help and support for social anxiety?

 Here are signs that social anxiety may be having a negative impact on your life and that you may need to ask for some help:

-• Trouble speakingup: It becomes challenging to talk or share your thoughts with other people.
+- Trouble speaking up: It’s challenging to talk or share your thoughts with other people.

 How can I get help for my social anxiety?

-A mental health professional can work with you to learn coping strategies and help you build confidence in social situations.
+A mental health professional can help you determine if you have social anxiety disorder.
+They can work with you to learn coping strategies and help you build confidence in social situations.
 With help, you can learn to manage your social anxiety and feel comfortable around other people.
 The articles below will give you information about how to ask for help with your mental health and how to connect with a mental health professional.

 What can I do to manage social anxiety on my own?